 Extended Project QualificationSixth Form » The Happy, Caring and Excellent Programme » The Excellence Programme » Extended Project Qualification

-The EPQ is an exciting qualification that allows 6th Formers to really gain an understanding of how to research, plan, problem solve and evaluate.
+The EPQ is an exciting A Level standard qualification that allows 6th Formers to really gain an understanding of how to research, plan, problem solve and evaluate.
 Therefore it is an exceptionally valuable step towards starting university and many universities value the EPQ very highly (and do sometimes reduce a university offer if the student achieves an A grade in the EPQ!).
 It is worth half an A level in terms of UCAS points, making it more valuable than an AS.

 Students chose an area of interest (it can be anything!) and then complete a research journey working towards a final project and presentation.
 At all stages students must provide evidence for the research and development of the project.